The-AI-Summer/blog-template/README.md

 - XML feed generation
 - Sitemap generation

+## See a live example in our [website](https://theaisummer.com)

-The template is based on our [website](https://theaisummer.com), which we strip from all the unecessary stuff in order to provide a minimal, ready-to-use but feature-rich framework for scientific blogs.
+The template is based on [theaisummer.com]](https://theaisummer.com), which we strip from all the unecessary stuff in order to provide a minimal, ready-to-use but feature-rich framework for scientific blogs.

 ![example-blog-1](./examples/example-blog-1.png)